What if I Missed the Entire Bull Market? | Wealthsimple

 But it was only a bull market if you were in it, and a lot of people weren’t.
 At the end of last year, one study showed that half of all millennials weren’t invested in the market at all.
 There are a lot of good reasons to have missed out.
 Lack of income, being in school, debt.
 Maybe you watched your parents delay their retirement because their portfolio lost 40% of its value overnight and wondered: is this really for me?
 But still, miss out you did.

 The first question you may want answered is: what did I miss out on, really, if I was on the sidelines?
 “There’s no way to sugarcoat it,” says Zoe Wolpert, Senior Investment and Retirement Specialist at Wealthsimple.
 “You would have benefited a lot if you had been investing for the past 10 years.”
 Between 2008 and 2019 the Dow Jones has risen 331.6% and S&P has increased 351%.
 That meant huge gains for investors.
-Check out the graph below to understand the difference between investing a thousand dollars a month in a growth portfolio (which holds 80% equities) and sticking the same amount into your current account.
-Please note the graph is in U.S. dollars.
+Check out the graph below to understand the difference between investing a thousand dollars a month in a growth portfolio (which holds 80% equities) and sticking the same amount into your checking account.

 Part Two: It’s always a bull market if you wait long enough